FrenzisRed/My_CCNA_Notes/36_DHCP_Snooping.md

 on which interface, in which VLAN, etc.. \
 DHCP relay agents can add Option 82 to messages they forward to the remote DHCP server. \
-With DHCP snooping enabled, by default Cisco switches will add Option 82 to DHCP messages they receive from clients, <i>even if the switch isn't acting as a DHCP relay agent</i>.
+With DHCP snooping enabled, by default Cisco switches will add Option 82 to DHCP messages they receive from clients, <ins>even if the switch isn't acting as a DHCP relay agent</ins>.

 This can cause problems, for example by default, Cisco switches will drop DHCP messages with Option 82 that are received on an untrusted port. \